quantitative-biology/talk/quanttalk.md

 - <b><span style="color:red">AND</span></b> in spite of recommendations (National Research Council et al 2003), biology courses usually have little quantitative material
 - <b><span style="color:red">FINALLY</span></b> in many cases institutions or departments lack faculty expertise in the relevant areas (Williams et al. 2019)

-## That is, the during the training of undergraduate biologists we lie about the need for quantitative methods (by omission of course...)
+## That is, during the training of undergraduate biologists we lie about the need for quantitative methods <br> (by omission of course...)

 And this is a problem because:

-- Graduate students in biology may not even know they don't have the training they need, or
+- New scientists in biology may not even know they don't have the training they need, or
 - if they have such training they may not connect it to doing biological research, or
 - if they realize that they need training, they may not be able to find opportunties at their institution

-<b><span style="color:red">BUT</span></b> it is most likely that they will have the opportunity, but will lack the self-confidence to take full advantage of it<br>
+<b><span style="color:red">BUT</span></b> even if they have the opportunity, they may lack the self-confidence to take full advantage of it<br>

 # Quantitative self-confidence
 ## Quantitative self-confidence